Skip to content

 Whilst eSIM offers many advantages, it's important to consider potential limitations:

-Device Transfer Complexity: Moving your eSIM to a new device requires deactivating it on the old device and reactivating on the new one, sometimes requiring a new QR code from your provider.
-This is less immediate than simply removing a physical SIM.
+Device Transfer Complexity: Moving an eSIM to a new device means deactivating on the old one and reactivating, sometimes needing a new QR code.
+Less instant than swapping a physical SIM.

 Network Support Variations: Although major UK networks support eSIM, some specific plans or prepaid options may still require physical SIMs.
 Always verify eSIM availability for your intended plan.